JaniDipti/SQL_Project/Retail_Sales/README.md

 WHERE category = 'Beauty';

--- Q.5 Write a SQL query to find all transactions where the total_sale is greater than 1000.
+To find all transactions where the total_sale is greater than 1000.

 SELECT * FROM retail_sales_data
 WHERE total_sale > 1000

--- Q.6 Write a SQL query to find the total number of transactions (transaction_id) made by each gender in each category.
+The total number of transactions (transaction_id) made by each gender in each category.

 SELECT
     category,